RuipingWang06/Legacy_MES_Arista_DPPM/docs/04_summary.md

   - **Do not build SQL logic on your own** without confirmed source references.

 - **Challenge with data volume:**
-  One day's CRD-level data is too large to open in Excel, making testing difficult.
+  One day's CRD-level data is too large to open in Excel,which made testing is difficult.

 - **Daily data validation needs:**
   Since users test data on a daily basis, we decided to: